mcfletch/pycraft/README.md

 only function-calls with simple names will be interpreted.

+Note:
   All trademarks are the property of their respective owners.